vincent-lg/bui/docs/control/overview.md

 Some controls provide additional flexibility.
 You can add more information in the method name to intercept specific controls.
 The best example is the [press control](./press.md), which is called when a key is being pressed by the user.

-You can define an `on_press` method to intercept any key presses from the user.
+You can define an `on_press` method to intercept any key press from the user.
 But it's more common to want to intercept a specific key withint a method.
 That avoids some trange-looking conditions to know what key was pressed and in what context.
 The way to do it is to specify the key name in the method name:

     def on_press_a(self, ...):